 Behaviors that occur at “university-run or university-authorized activities,” as noted in Section UWS 17.09(8)4 Such activities are usually one of the following:

-While standards for disruption of freedom of expression are generally not applied to places that are considered a public forum such as Library Mall or outside of a building, other behavioral expectations laid out in the UWS codes 17 and 18 are still applicable.5
+The Regents’ policy will not generally be applied to places that are considered a public forum such as Library Mall or outside of a building.5

 If an incident of disruption occurs, the University will proceed under Chapter UWS 17 procedures (found on the OSCCS website7 please also refer to Chapter UWS 178 for the full description of the procedures).